Build a Hello World (TypeScript)

 main().catch(console.error);

-Step 6: Update the Subscriber
+#### Step 6: Update the Subscriber <a href="#step-6-update-the-subscriber" id="step-6-update-the-subscriber"></a>

-Edit subscriber.ts so that it parses the structured message, extracts the Solana public key, and requests a Solana airdrop.
+Edit `subscriber.ts` so that it parses the structured message, extracts the Solana public key, and requests a Solana airdrop.
 Replace its contents with the following code:

 Copy